 For comprehensive coverage, pair your Dyson vacuum with an Upsie Dyson vacuum protection plan

 .
 Upsie offers affordable protection with intuitive terms.
 For example, consider these primary reasons for purchasing a protection plan for a Dyson vacuum:

 - This robust protection plan guards against mechanical, power, or computer chip failures.

 - Protection extends to non-accidental failure of the appliance.

 - Upsie customers have access to a network of local or mail-in service centers.

-In addition, Upsie’s warranties cost up to 70 percent less than warranties sold by retailers or manufacturers.
+In addition, Upsie’s protection plans cost much less than the plans sold by retailers.
 The protection plan overlaps with the limited warranty from the provider and then takes over full coverage when the limited warranty expires — this ensures that your vacuum has complete protection.

 Instead of worrying about high repair bills or discarding vacuums too frequently, buy an Upsie protection plan to keep the vacuum in good repair to extend its lifespan and enhance performance.
 Upsie also protects other brands of vacuum cleaners, outdoor gear, other appliances, and electronics.